Johnny Tillotson: 1960s

-Early in 1962, Tillotson recorded a song he wrote, "It Keeps Right on A-Hurtin'", inspired by the terminal illness of his father.
-It became one of his biggest hits, reaching No. 3 on the U.S. pop chart, and was the first of his records to make the country music chart where it peaked at No. 4.
-It earned his first Grammy nomination for him, for Best Country & Western Recording, and was covered by over 100 performers including Elvis Presley and Billy Joe Royal, whose version was a country hit in 1988.
-Tillotson then recorded an album, It Keeps Right on A-Hurtin, on which he covered country standards including Hank Locklin's "Send Me the Pillow You Dream On" and Hank Williams' "I Can't Help It (If I'm Still in Love with You)," which also became hit singles.
+Early in 1962, Tillotson recorded a song he wrote, "It Keeps Right on a-Hurtin'", inspired by the terminal illness of his father.
+It became one of his biggest hits, reaching number three on the U.S. pop chart, and was the first of his records to make the country music chart where it peaked at number four.
+It earned his first Grammy nomination, for Best Country and Western Recording, and was covered by over 100 performers, including Elvis Presley and Billy Joe Royal, whose version was a country hit in 1988.
+Tillotson then recorded an album, It Keeps Right on a-Hurtin, on which he covered country standards including Hank Locklin's "Send Me the Pillow You Dream On" and Hank Williams' "I Can't Help It (If I'm Still in Love with You)", which also became hit singles.
 He continued to record country-flavored and pop songs in 1963, and "You Can Never Stop Me Loving You" and the follow-up, the Willie Nelson song "Funny How Time Slips Away", both made the Hot 100.

-With the demise of the Cadence label, he formed a production company and moved to MGM Records, starting with his version of the recent country charted No. 1 song by Ernest Ashworth, "Talk Back Trembling Lips", which reached No. 7 in January 1964 on Billboards Hot 100.
-He earned his second Grammy nomination for "Heartaches by the Number", nominated for Best Vocal Performance of 1965, which reached No. 4 on the Easy Listening chart.
+With the demise of the Cadence label, he formed a production company and moved to MGM Records, starting with his version of the recent country-charted number-one song by Ernest Ashworth, "Talk Back Trembling Lips", which reached number seven in January 1964 on Billboards Hot 100.
+He earned his second Grammy nomination for "Heartaches by the Number", nominated for Best Vocal Performance of 1965, which reached number four on the Easy Listening chart.
 He also sang the theme song for the 1965 Sally Field television comedy Gidget.
 While his fortunes waned with changing musical tastes in the late 1960s, he continued to record before moving to California in 1968.
-Besides concert and recording he appeared in several films.
-He appeared in the 1963 British music film Just for Fun; the 1966 camp comedy The Fat Spy starring Jayne Mansfield; the Japanese movie Namida Kun Sayonara, named after his Japanese hit of the same name; and the 1976 made-for-TV film The Call of the Wild.
+Besides concerts and recording, he appeared in several films, such as in the 1963 British music film Just for Fun; the 1966 camp comedy The Fat Spy starring Jayne Mansfield; the Japanese movie Namida Kun Sayonara, named after his Japanese hit of the same name; and the 1976 made-for-TV film The Call of the Wild.

+1970s–2010s

 In the 1970s, he recorded for the Amos, Buddah, Columbia, and United Artists labels.
-He appeared in concert, appearing in theaters, at State Fairs and Festivals, and in major hotels in Las Vegas and elsewhere.
+He appeared in concert, appearing in theaters, at state fairs and festivals, and in major hotels in Las Vegas and elsewhere.

-In 1984, he charted briefly on Billboards Hot Country Singles chart with "Lay Back in the Arms of Someone" on Reward Records, and it was during the 80s that his hits in South East Asia had him appear in Thailand, Singapore, Malaysia, Australia, and New Zealand on a regular basis with tours in Japan and Hong Kong.
-In 1990, he signed with Atlantic Records and released "Bim Bam Boom", which received significant airplay on Country music stations.
+In 1984, he charted briefly on Billboards Hot Country Singles chart with "Lay Back in the Arms of Someone" on Reward Records, and during the '80s, his hits in Southeast Asia had him appear in Thailand, Singapore, Malaysia, Australia, and New Zealand on a regular basis, with tours in Japan and Hong Kong.
+In 1990, he signed with Atlantic Records and released "Bim Bam Boom", which received significant airplay on country music stations.